IELTS Free Online Writing Practice - and a sample response with scores according to the Scoring Standards

 Randomly more:

-Topic: Write an essay on the following The role of standardized testing in college admissions
+Topic: Write an essay on the following The importance of environmental education in schools.

 Why IELTS.WORK?